Gregory4321/cooks_finest/README.md

 Footer:

 As with the navigation bar, all pages consist of a page footer.
 Here the user can click social media icons foind in the center of the footer, taking them to the corresponding social media pages.
 To the left of these icons a disclaimer is displayed that the site is copyright to me, the site owner, and to the right a clickable link taking the user to the contact page.

+Back to Top Button:

+A back to top button is displayed to the user at the bottom right of the screen across all pages when the user scrolls down past 200px.

 Landing Page: